-As part of obtaining reasonable assurance about whether Aspire Academy's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Aspire Academy's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
-We noted a certain immaterial instance of noncompliance that we have reported to the management of the Aspire Academy in a separate letter dated October 27, 2006.

-This report is intended solely for the information and use of the management and Board of Directors of Aspire Academy, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the management and Board of Directors of the Aspire Academy and is not intended to be and should not be used by anyone other than these specified parties.

-Julian & Grube, Inc. October 27, 2006
+Julian & Grube, Inc. November 21, 2007